rylnd/shpec/README.md

 ### Examples
 [shpec's own tests](https://github.com/rylnd/shpec/tree/master/shpec/shpec_shpec.sh)
 are a great place to start.
-More detailed examples to come.
+For more examples, see the [wiki page](https://github.com/rylnd/shpec/wiki/Examples)

 ### Matchers
 The general format is: